microsoft/semantic-kernel/dotnet/notebooks/README.md

 ## Polyglot Notebooks

-If somehow the notebooks don't work, run these commands:
+If somehow the notebooks do not work, run these commands:

 - Install .NET Interactive: `dotnet tool install -g Microsoft.dotnet-interactive`
 - Register .NET kernels into Jupyter: `dotnet interactive jupyter install` (this might return some errors, ignore them)